amnghd/donation_data_engineering/README.md

 # Data Engineering on Campaign Contributions

-This is a short read me for clarifying the code written for the (donation analytic challenge)[https://github.com/InsightDataScience/donation-analytics].
+This is a short read me for clarifying the code written for the [donation analytic challenge](https://github.com/InsightDataScience/donation-analytics).

 ## Summary of the task: